theovidal/raspi-gpio-rb/README.md

 pin = GPIO.new(9, GPIO::OUT)
 ```

-The direction of a pin can be changed at any point of the code using the `set_mode` method.
+The direction of a pin can be changed at any point of the code using the `mode` property.

 ```ruby
 pin.mode = GPIO::IN